Skip to content

 • text/xml

-For correct operation, the user's browser should send the Accept-Encoding: br header (Brotli is supported in Chrome 49+, Firefox 44+, Opera 36+).
+For compression to work correctly, the browser must send the header Accept-Encoding: br (supported in browsers based on Chrome 49+, Firefox 44+, Opera 36+).

-Image Optimization and Modification for a specific path (rule) works in the same way as option for the entire resource.
+Image optimization for a specific path (rule) is configured similarly to the option for the entire resource.